 Australian women are recommended to eat 25g of dietary fibre per day and men 30g per day.
 Most Australians eat less than this.
 Getting sufficient fibre isn’t just about adding unprocessed wheat bran to breakfast cereal — it’s important to include different types of fibre from a variety of plant foods.

-To get enough fibre every day, Cancer Council Australia recommends that an individual eats:
+To get enough fibre every day, Cancer Council Australia recommends that you should eat:

-- 5 serves of vegetables daily including legumes (also known as ‘pulses’)
+- At least 5 serves of vegetables daily including legumes (also known as ‘pulses’).

 Eat a mix of different foods

-There are 3 types of fibre – soluble fibre, insoluble fibre and resistant starch – and they are found in different foods.
+There are two types of fibre — soluble fibre, insoluble fibre — and they are found in different foods.
+Resistant starch, while not thought of as a type of fibre, acts in a similar way to fibre.
 Because they have different health benefits, it’s important to include all 3 in your diet.

 Soluble fibreSoluble fibre is a type of fibre that dissolves in water.
 It’s found in oats, legumes (split peas, dried beans such as red kidney beans, baked beans and lentils), fruit, vegetables and seeds.
-Foods high in these fibres can help you feel full.
+Foods high in this type of fibre can help you feel full.
 They also help reduce constipation by speeding up the time it takes for faeces to pass through the body.

 Soluble fibre can also help stabilise blood glucose levels in people with diabetes.